Regulation in Progress

 “Moral realignment complete.
 Please exit with humility.”

-She slid gently off the bench with the air of someone who’d survived an unexpected Pilates class that was led by a vengeful Army drill sergeant.
+She slid from the bench with the air of someone who’d survived an unexpected Pilates class that was led by a vengeful Army drill sergeant.
 She stood for a moment, processing.
-Then she turned and looked at the machine.
+There was a warmth of perspiration on her lower back and around her thighs where the leather restraints had hugged her with their unnerving insistence.

-“Well, that was an experience.
-I think I'll stick to paddleboarding from now on.”
+“Well, that was quite an experience.
+But, I think I'll stick to paddleboarding from now on.”

-For something mechanical, the experience had felt oddly personal.
-As if the machine knew just how to make a point.
+For something mechanical, the experience had felt oddly personal and intimate.
+It was as if the machine knew just how to make a point.

 As she stepped toward the door, the speaker chirped one last time: